rustkas/rustkas.github.io/index.md

 ### Technical skills and competences
-*  Strong experience in  Java/Rust/Erlang/Dart
+*  Strong experience in  Erlang/Java/Dart/Rust
 *  Strong architecture skills: patterns, anti-patterns, principles of applications development
 * Knowledge of UNIX remote administration: bash, apache, nginx setup, iptables setup.
 * Have strong experience in developing commercial quality products applications ("Languages with music" applications development).
 * Quick-learner and eager for development

 ### The recent technical actions
+* Research Erlang Web Development
 * Research using Dart for programming for Web
 * Research Hugo static site generator
 * Research using Erlang for programming for Web, scientific concepts for the development of training systems